 - Your infant or toddler is sleepless or irritable after a cold or other upper respiratory infection

-- You observe a discharge of fluid, pus or bloody discharge from the ear
+- You observe a discharge of fluid, pus or bloody fluid from the ear

 An ear infection is caused by a bacterium or virus in the middle ear.
 This infection often results from another illness — cold, flu or allergy — that causes congestion and swelling of the nasal passages, throat and eustachian tubes.